 Your doughnut is created, it’s time to transform it into a gauge chart!

-Create a gauge chart in Microsoft Excel by following the steps below:
+Create a gauge chart in Excel by following the steps below:

 - Double-click the doughnut you just created: the Format Data Point will appear.